jaeyk/regression-analysis-with-time-series-data/README.md

 ## Datasets

+**Update: I scanned and digitized all of the newsletters issued by the National Council of La Raza from 1973 to 1981.**

 I have collected a wide range of original data for this project.

 1. Organizational data: An original dataset traces the founding of Asian American and Latino CBOs over the last century.
 The dataset includes about 299 Asian American and 519 Latino CBOs.
 Each observation includes the organization’s title, the year of founding, the physical address, and whether the CBO’s purpose was social (i.e., charitable, educational, cultural or some other non-political function), advocacy (engaged in political or legal lobbying), or hybrid (active in both types of work).
 I made the dataset publicly available at [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FLUPBJ) and created a [dashbaord](https://rpubs.com/jaeyeonkim/581083) for easy exploration of the data.